rahul2002m/QR_Attendance/README.md

 * On start of Attend.py, a GUI is displayed in which all fields are mandatory.<br>
 * To exit the scanner press 'g' in your keyboard.<br>

-Do install the required modules present in requirements.txt